absorensen/numbers_go_brrrr/m1_memory_hierarchies/s6_building_a_computational_graph.md

     ```

 Note the ```DeviceToDevice``` operator is in there now.
 It is just a transfer of data from one
 operator to the next.
-It actually does nothing in itself, but it is used by operators to get the previous
+It actually does nothing in itself, but is used by operators to get the previous
 operators output and it outputs a ```DeviceToDevice``` itself to send its output to the next operator.
 This simplifies our handling of the inputs and outputs and makes the communication between
 operators explicit instead of depending on implicit communication.
 This isn't actually that much